-Input Parameters: xqauser: (required) This is the Internal Entry Number (IEN, DUZ xqalist: (required) Passed by reference; it contains the name of the output array.
+Input Parameters: xqauser: (required) This is the Internal Entry Number (IEN, specified user.

+xgalist: (required) Passed by reference; it contains the name of the output array.

 Output: xqalist: The output contains the list of current and future surrogates for the specified user.
 The data in the list includes the following: